Polysomnography (sleep study)

 It takes 1 to 2 hours to place all the sensors but does not hurt.

-Your child will usually need to sleep the night with the sensors in place, either on a hospital ward or special sleep unit.
-An audio and video recording may also be made of their sleep at the same time.
+Your child will usually need to sleep the night with the sensors in place, either on a hospital ward or special sleep unit or, in rare cases at home.
+An audio and video recording of their sleep will usually take place at the same time.

 You stay with your child throughout the process - both to support your child and help staff keep the sensors in place.